 Functional Foods for Liver Health With Isabelle Yang

-This week's episode focuses on functional food for liver health.
+This episode focuses on functional food for liver health.
 Our guest, Isabelle Yang, is a certified nutritional endocrinology practitioner and an expert in liver health.
 The liver needs just the right nourishment to be strong and healthy.
 It’s common for most individuals to have imbalances in the liver area and this can lead to numerous problems your clients may face.
 Tune in to learn from Isabelle how health practitioners can empower their clients in their relationship with food for liver health.
 It’s time to customize food to support our clients’ specific functions.

 IN THIS EPISODE: